You’re Worth More Than That. Seriously. Stop It.

 If you ever start to feel P.O.’ed at the self-obsessed nature of our society (how many pics of other people’s dinners must I be subjected to, Facebook?), you can get a healthy counter-dose of sadness by taking a look at examples of some people’s horrible lack of self-worth.

 How?
 Just peruse some of the big freelance job boards.

 It’s not pretty, man.
 I’ve seen things.

 People clambering over each other to snag a gig that pays $5 for a 500-word article, SEO optimized.

 Jobs that pay the equivalent of 5 cents an hour and have 46 bids on them.

 I know the big free-for-alls like Elance and oDesk seem like the best way for an unproven freelancer to score a gig or two with little experience.
-But they’re really just an exercise in how low you’re willing to sell yourself for.
-Even the newbiest of newbs has to know that offering to line edit a 100-page ebook for $20 is doing themselves a disservice.
+But they’re really just an exercise in how low you’re willing to value yourself.
+Even the newbiest of newbs has to know that offering to line-edit a 100-page ebook for $20 is doing themselves a disservice.

 Why We Lowball Ourselves